 - advocate for the critical evaluation and consumption of media, resources and information to build a learning culture of critical thinking, thoughtful questioning and shared responsibility/ethics.

 This week we learn about digital citizenship, and explore resources that are freely available to both teachers and students.
 Sections 5A, 5B, and 5C will have you spend at least a half hour each exploring three great resources: Common Sense Education's digital citizenship resources, as well Edutopia's and NetSafe Utah's.
 We want you to take time enough in each to more than just skim or browse through them - but to get into the details - and find out what those resources are.
-There will not be a class discussion this week around these so you can focus on the project in section 5D.

 - Explore, in detail, three excellent resources for digital citizenship, and share your learning with the rest of the class.